etchenko/Advent/README.md

-# Advent-2022
+# Advent
-The repository for the Advent of Code 2022
+The repository for the Advent of Code